amcquistan/java-for-devs/High Level Into to Java for Developers.md

-# High Level Introduction to Java for Experienced Developers
+# High Level Introduction to Java for Developers

 ### Introduction

 This article is a high level overview of the Java programming language intended for software developers proficient in other languages such as JavaScript, Python, C++, ect.
-The reader is expected to be familar with general concepts of programming constructs and the OOP paradigm.
-I draw some correlations among some language features here and there but, the intent is not to provide a comparative analysis between other such languages.
+The reader is expected to be familar with general programming constructs and the OOP paradigm.
+I draw some correlations among other language features here and there but, the intent is not to provide a comparative analysis between Java and other such languages.

 Code snippets are heavily utilized to demonstrate language features and are composed of a collection of mini programs as Gradle projects hosted on GitHub available for play and experimentation.

-##### Contents

-* installing openjdk (install, setup JAVA_HOME)
-* hello world example (compile and run by cli)
-* getting off on the right foot with Gradle
-* data types (primitives vs references), Java wrapper classes Integer, Double, ect ... and autoboxing / unboxing
-* classes (hit on Object class and implicit inheritance of it)
-  - class members (fields): class variables (static), instance variables, local variables
-  - class members (methods) (static methods, regular methods)
-  - encapsulation and access modifiers
-* control structures
-* arrays and loops
-* Interfaces and abstract classes
-* collections and generics

-### Installing OpenJDK and the Classic Hello World Example
+### Installing OpenJDK

 In order to write and compile executable Java code the Java Development Kit (JDK) is required.
 For this article I will be utilizing the OpenJDK version 11 which is a free, open-source, implementation of the Java Standard Edition originally developed by Sun Micorsystems and now maintained by Oracle.